gvhconnect/go4wd-init_2/content/_index.md

   - _bookshop_name: about
     preheading: How We Work
     heading: >-
-      We listen to Clients, study competitors, and customers, and work collaboratively to define significant risks & goals.
+      We listen to Clients, study competitors and customers, and work collaboratively to define significant risks & goals.
     subheading: Gain Competitive Advantage
     content: >-